10 Interview Questions to Hire the Best Sales People

 The World of Outbound Sales

 Legend has it that sales people are born with a second brain.
-It channels their selling capabilities through a mix of interpretive dance and a mind crushing motivation to achieve world domination, one sales lead at a time…ok, that might not be ‘confirmed’.
+It channels their selling capabilities through a mixture of interpretive dance and a mind crushing motivation to achieve world domination, one sales lead at a time…ok, that might not be ‘confirmed’.
 However, it is known that sales people tend to exude 20% more confidence than the rest of us, and can be delightfully entertaining during the interview process.
 They will take pride in telling you about the number of times they have met and exceeded their targets.
+Would you agree?

 Alas, they can also be susceptible to the odd case of ‘exaggeritis’.
 Maybe the last time they hit their sales targets was actually 12 months ago, and maybe they didn’t really climb Mount Everest using only one hand.
 This presents a tricky situation, doesn’t it?
 So how do you tell the real thing from an expensive counterfeit?
 No need for the Sherlock Holmes kit, we have an idea!